 Important Travel Safety Tips for Seniors

 When you travel abroad, the last thing you think will happen is something bad.
 Maybe you have been planning your trip for months and you are so excited that you forget one of the most important precautions to take before you leave.
-No one wants to think about travel safety tips for seniors—focusing on the aspects seems better—but you always need to be prepared.
+No one wants to think about travel safety tips for seniors, but you always need to be prepared.

 It could be mistakes like the one I made before I left for Nepal: forgetting, until three weeks before I left, that I needed to update my vaccinations.
 You could find yourself in the same position as I did with two options: one, don’t get vaccinated and risk becoming life threateningly ill, or two, get seven vaccinations in one week.
 I chose the latter, received six shots in my arms and couldn’t lift my arms over my head for four days.